alexchavez01/juniorIS/README.md

 ## Launch

 My portfolio website is live at `[insert the URL of your portfolio website here]`, where you can explore my work and learn more about my professional experiences and skills.
-If the live website is not working please refer to the second README.md file to view the webiste locally
+If the live website is not working please refer to the second README2.md file to view the webiste locally.

 ## Purpose

 The primary goal of this website is to effectively communicate my skills and experiences to potential employers, clients, and colleagues in the industry.
 It serves as a digital footprint that encapsulates my personal and professional identity.

+## Trouble

+If you have any problems, please feel free to contact me.